The very nature of modern medicine – the art of healing – often uses hands-on methods.

 Non-contact equipment and touchless technology deliver alternatives for medical professionals wanting to continue patient care in the safest way possible.
 These new practices likely will continue even after the pandemic is over.

-“I don’t think non-contact equipment is going to go away,” Eiynck said.
+“I don’t think non-contact equipment is going to go away,” Boquist said.
 “Nobody knows how long the pandemic will last and what long-term effects it will have, so non-contact equipment will allow for continued safe practices.”